-Specifically, you may have heard of the Roth IRA 5-year rule.
-As it turns out, there are actually three important Roth 5-year rules to keep in mind, which we’ll dive into below, but the gist of all these rules is that your earnings can’t be withdrawn tax-free until the account is at least five years old.
+Specifically, you may have heard of the Roth IRA five-year rule.
+As it turns out, there are actually three important Roth five-year rules to keep in mind, which we’ll dive into below, but the gist of all these rules is that your earnings can’t be withdrawn tax-free until the account is at least five years old.

 Let’s take a closer look.

-There is some good news, though: the clock starts on January 1st of the year you make your contribution — even if you make your contribution in a later month!
-So, for example, say it’s July of 2025 and you want to make a distribution from a Roth IRA you first funded in December of 2020.
+There is some good news, though: the waiting period clock starts on January 1st of the year you make your first contribution — even if you make that contribution in a later month!
+So, for example, say it’s July of 2025 and you want to take a distribution from a Roth IRA you first funded in December of 2020.
 You’re in luck — even though the IRA isn’t quite five calendar years old, it’s five years old per the IRS’s timeline!

-Roth IRA 5-year rules apply to Roth conversions, too — those are Roth IRAs that have been converted from traditional IRAs (or from a 401(k) that was rolled over to a Traditional IRA).
-This type of conversion is sometimes done as part of a backdoor Roth IRA — a completely legal loophole that allows those who make too much income to open a Roth account to contribute to one nonetheless.
+Roth IRA five-year rules apply to Roth conversions, too — those are Roth IRA accounts that have been converted from traditional IRAs (or from a 401(k) that was rolled over to a traditional IRA).
+This type of conversion is sometimes done as part of a backdoor Roth IRA — a completely legal loophole that allows those who earn more than the IRS’s income limits to open a Roth account and contribute to one, albeit indirectly.

-Because they don’t carry required minimum distributions, or RMDs, during the account-holder’s lifetime, Roth IRAs are popular options for those looking to pass on tax-free inheritances to their loved ones after they die.
-However — you guessed it — a Roth 5-year rule governs the taxation of distributions in this event, too.
+Because they don’t carry Required Minimum Distributions, or RMDs, during the account-owner’s lifetime, Roth IRAs are popular options for those looking to pass on tax-free inheritances and retirement savings to their loved ones after they die.
+However — you guessed it — a Roth five-year rule governs the taxation of distributions in this event, too.

 Once again, an inherited Roth IRA must be at least five years old before tax-free distributions can be taken.
-Important note: this does not mean the inheritor has to wait five years from the time of the original owner’s death.
-Rather, the clock is started on January 1st of the year when the original owner first made a contribution.
+Important note: this does not mean the inheritor has to wait five years from the time of the original IRA owner’s death.
+Rather, the five-year holding period is started on January 1st of the year when the original owner first made a contribution.